mathjax/MathJax-docs/web/configuration.rst

 MathJax.
 Once MathJax is loaded, however, MathJax changes the ``MathJax`` variable to contain the various methods needed to control MathJax.
-The initial configuration that you provided is moved to the :attr:`MathJax.config` property so that its contents dosn't conflict with the new values provides in ``MathJax``.
-This occures when the MathJax component you have requested is loaded (and before the :func:`ready()` function is called).
+The initial configuration that you provided is moved to the :attr:`MathJax.config` property so that its contents doesn't conflict with the new values provides in ``MathJax``.
+This occurs when the MathJax component you have requested is loaded (and before the :func:`ready()` function is called).